w212444150/Portfolio_Robert_Thompson_ITAI_1371/Labs/Lab2/README.md

-# Lab 2: Git Practice A practical exercise in version control and branching strategies.
+# Lab 2: Git Practice
+An exercise in version control and branching strategies.

-## What I learned
+##🧠 What I learned
 * How to setup a Python environment for Machine Learning.
 * Verifying installation of key libraries like Pandas and Scikit-Learn.
 * Learning to run a basic Jupyter Notebook testing the system.